Corner/Edge Cases in Mobile App Development

 Opportunities, Not Bugs

-Let me be clear: your tech team is responsible for hunting down and eliminating as many bugs as they possibly can before shipping to your customers.
-Unit testing is a great strategy for dealing with corner and edge cases, and real world tests performed by your QA team will ensure your app is performing to the best of its ability.
+Let me be clear: your digital product team is responsible for hunting down and eliminating as many bugs as they possibly can before shipping to your customers.
+Unit testing is a great strategy for dealing with corner and edge cases, and real world tests performed by a quality assurance team will ensure your app is performing to the best of its ability.